madtrick/pewpew/messages.md

 - a way for control channels to know about players which registered before the game started
 - A notification to signal that a player just shot
+- A notification to signal that a player was removed from the game
+  - For example when it disconnected
 - Add version to the reply from RegisterPlayer
+- Maybe include the rotation in the successful `Response` `RotatePlayer` message
 - Replace `details` with `data` in responses and notifications
   - `RegisterPlayer `  failure and success
   - `MovePlayer` failure and success
   - `StartGame` failure
   - `Shoot` failure
   - `RotatePlayer` failure

+?

+* The `id` of the notification for when a player has moved is " id: 'Movement'," but I was expecting `id: 'MovePlayer'`
+* Clarify when occurs a hit
+* Should I remove the `shotId` from the hit wall and hit player notifications and then send a shot destroyed notification?

 ```json
 {